 \section{Conflicting Information in the Student-$t$ Linear Regression Model}

-To examine the limitation of the robustness of a linear model with an intercept term, This study considers the following linear regression model: The dependent variable $ \bf y$ is an $n \times 1$ vector, the independent variable $\bf X$ is an $n \times (k+1)$ full-rank matrix ($n > (k+1)$), $\bf \beta$ is an $(k+1) \times 1$ vector, and $\bf u$ is an $n \times 1$ vector assumed to be independent and identically distributed.
+To examine the limitation of the robustness of the Student-$t$ linear model with an intercept term, the following linear regression model was considered.
+The dependent variable $ \bf y$ is an $n \times 1$ vector, the independent variable $\bf X$ is an $n \times (k+1)$ full-rank matrix and fixed, $\bf \beta$ is a $(k+1) \times 1$ vector, and $\bf u$ is an $n \times 1$ vector assumed to be independent and identically distributed random errors:

 where